What causes the common cold?

 - Inhale warm vapors by adding a tablespoon of carom seeds in a pot and allowing the water to steam.
 Put a towel over your head while inhaling.

-- Applying a small amount of amrutanjan to the forehead and nose will instantly give relief when you have a blocked nose or headache.
+- Applying a small amount of amrutanjan to the forehead and nose will instantly give relief when you have an occasional blocked nose or your head feels heavy.

 - Avoid cold dairy products such as yogurt and ice cream